100% cranberries - one ingredient, the real deal, and tart!

 The property started commercially producing cranberries in 1873.
 Cranberries were found growing wild, and dikes and ditches were built around the native stands of vines.
 The cultivation of these cranberries is sustainable, and other native species abundant, in the surrounding wetlands and forests.
 Cranberry vines are perennials, meaning we don't have to plant them every year, and they prefer well-drained sandy soil.
 Some vines are still producing at 75 years old - a true heirloom crop!

 For bulk and international orders, please contact us!

-Available bulk sizes are 1, 2, 5, & 20 pounds in resealable poly bags.
+Bulk sizes available in 1, 2, 5, & 20 pounds, packed in resealable poly bags.

 Certified Woman Owned Small Business (WBENC)